NDruce/HKF/README.md

-# OPF
+# PHF
-Optimized Procedural Framework for PHP 5.4+
+Procedural Highload Framework for PHP 7+ with KPHP compatible code.
-(with possibility to migrate on KPHP).

 ## In development...